Star Trek: Lower Decks season 3: Animation and design

-Independent animation studio Titmouse provides the animation for the series, with Barry J. Kelly serving as supervising director for the season.
+Independent animation studio Titmouse provides the animation for the series, with Barry J. Kelly serving as supervising director.
 Animatics were produced by mid-October 2021, and the season was completed by mid-July 2022.
 The animation style reflects the look of "prime time animated comedy" series such as The Simpsons, but with more detailed backgrounds and environments than is traditional for prime time animation.

 The character K'ranch, a new alien created for the series who is a weapons-loving Kromsapiod, was inspired by the Deep Space Nine character Tosk.
 K'ranch was created because the animation team wanted to make a new character that fit within the Star Trek franchise but also took advantage of the series' animated format more than alien species that were created for live-action do.
 His name is a combination of ketchup and ranch dressing.
 The season premiere recreates scenes and locations from Star Trek: First Contact as part of a tourist destination dedicated to the events of that film.
 McMahan explained that those events were logged by the crew of the Enterprise following the film which allowed Starfleet to accurately recreate them.
 "Mining the Mind's Mines" was inspired by "classic 'trapped-in-a-cave' planetary episode[s]" from previous Star Trek series which were often filmed on Stage 16 of the Paramount Pictures studio lot in Los Angeles.
 McMahan also took inspiration for the episode's setting from the muted colors of Star Trek comic books published by Gold Key Comics in the 1960s and 1970s.
+The opening of "Hear All, Trust Nothing" recreates the title sequence from Deep Space Nine by having the Cerritos slowly circle the space station.
+Each California-class ship in the finale is painted differently and the animators specifically did not want it to look like they used the same model for all of them, despite each ship having general design.

 Music

-For the First Contact homages in the season premiere, Jerry Goldsmith's main theme from that film can be heard.
-The song "Magic Carpet Ride" by Steppenwolf, which was used in the film, is also heard in the episode.
+Composer Chris Westlake chose not to create musical themes for individual characters in the series because of its themes of characters working together.
+Key scenes for him in the season included the arrival of the California-class ships and the embrace between Mariner and Freeman in the finale.
+For the First Contact homages in the season premiere, Jerry Goldsmith's main theme from that film can be heard along with the song "Magic Carpet Ride" by Steppenwolf, which was also used in the film.
+The main title theme from Deep Space Nine, composed by Dennis McCarthy, is heard when the Cerritos arrives at Deep Space 9 in "Hear All, Trust Nothing".